cytoscape/py4cytoscape/doc/concepts.rst

 **Vignette 2**: A Notebook-based Python workflow loading a session and creating a network image.

-With sandboxing, the workflow must transfer a session file from the Notebook's file system to the sandbox, call Cytoscape, and then transfer the result back to the Notebook's file system.
+A sandbox is automatically created for Notebook-bsed workflows.
+The workflow must transfer a session file from the Notebook's file system to the sandbox, call Cytoscape, and then transfer the result back to the Notebook's file system for further processing.

 .. code:: python